 #5.
 Thank you for making meals for my family on short notice.
-The emergency [Medical Procedure] that [Name] had was very overwhelming for me.
-I am grateful that my kids were able to have nutritious meals to eat.
+The emergency [Medical Procedure] that [Name] had was overwhelming.
+I am grateful that my kids could have nutritious meals to eat.
 They are still raving about the chicken, mashed potatoes, and gravy!

 #1.
 I heard you organized all the food for my family when I was sick.
 I hope I never have pneumonia again!
-You are wonderful for taking the lead and making sure my family had meals every day.
+You are wonderful for taking the lead and ensuring my family had daily meals.

 #2.
 I am grateful for the time you spent with me when dropping off [insert dish name] after my surgery.
 I am not used to being alone so much.
 Visiting with you made my day.
 I am happy to report that I will be back on my feet soon!
 I’ll take you to lunch then.

 #4.
 The [Dish] was wonderful!
-I will request to have you on the meal making list if I ever need another surgery.
+I will request that you be on the meal-making list if I need another surgery.
 It tasted so good.
 Much better than anything from the restaurant.
 Thank you for taking the time to make it and bring it over.

 #5.
 I felt deeply touched that you remembered that breakfast is my favorite type of meal.
-The egg and hash brown casserole that you provided after my stay at the hospital was fantastic.
-And, the Pyrex dish was beautiful.
+The egg and hash brown casserole you provided after my stay at the hospital was fantastic.
+And the Pyrex dish was beautiful.
 I promise to return it soon!

 Tip: Usually, I recommend that your note be as specific as possible, but there are times when you will not be able to recall the details.
 Saying thank you is still better than not saying thank you at all if you do not remember.
 You can reference “food” or “meal.”

 #1.
 Thank you for bringing me food while I was recovering from surgery.
-It was good, and I was thankful that I didn’t have to worry about what the family would eat when I was unable to cook.
+It was good, and I was thankful I didn’t have to worry about what the family would eat when I could not cook.

 #2.
-You are a wonderful cook!
+You are an excellent cook!
 The meal you brought over was delicious.
-Also, thank you for visiting with me when you dropped it off—[Note this example only works if all the food you received was well liked].
+Also, thank you for visiting with me when you dropped it off—[Note this example only works if all the food you received was well-liked].

 #3.
 Thank you for the meal you dropped off when I was sick.
 I am grateful to you and all the others for helping me out when I didn’t have the energy to cook.
 The kids were happy, too, as they were getting tired of microwave meals.
 I look forward to seeing you soon.